 Traditional statistical methods, in general, require a great deal of user interaction in order to validate the correctness of a model.
 As a result, statistical methods can be difficult to automate.
-Moreover, statistical methods typically do not scale well to very large data sets.
 Statistical methods rely on testing hypotheses or finding correlations based on smaller, representative samples of a larger population.